martin-rauber/sunset-calc/readme.md

 OC calc can only handle unmodified Swiss_3S protocols.
 This means with a time shortened version (e.g. in S3) the calculation will fail.

+### How does it work

+The *Sunset calc* app is made with [shinydashboard](https://rstudio.github.io/shinydashboard/), which contains the two very similar fully self functioning apps *TC calc* and *OC calc* linked in the sidebar.
+Additionally, there is this *readme.md* markdown file you are reading right now for information.
+The plots immediately shown after file upload are generated independently from the calculation in the app, the calculation takes place in a linked R script and is triggered by pressing the 'Calculate & Download' button.
+After calculation, the result data frame is handled back to the shiny app, which creates a csv file and wraps this into a zip file for download.<br>

+here is some more text

 ### About Sunset calc

 #### Feature wish list